DukeLearningInnovation/kits/docs/how-do-non-duke-users-access-my-kit.md

 ### Sympa<br>

 **OneLink Access?** Not applicable as anyone with an email address can access a Duke Sympa list if added.<br>
-**Alternative account:** Set up a sponsored account for the external user if this user will be maintaining the list.<br>
+**Alternative account access:** Set up a sponsored account for the external user if this user will be maintaining the list.<br>
 **Alternative OneLink accessible option:** Use a Sakai site and use the Messages or Email Archive tools.<br>

 ### Virtual Computing Manager<br>

 **OneLink Access?** No<br>
-**Alternative account:** Set up a sponsored account for the external user.<br>
+**Alternative account access:** Set up a sponsored account for the external user.<br>
 **Alternative OneLink accessible option:** None.<br>

 ### Warpwire<br>

 **OneLink Access?** Not applicable as Warpwire allows sharing videos by link with no login required.<br>
-**Alternative account:** Set up a sponsored account for the external user if the external user needs additional access.<br>
+**Alternative account access:** Set up a sponsored account for the external user if the external user needs additional access.<br>
 **Alternative OneLink accessible option:** None.
 Consider using an external tool such as YouTube.<br>

 ### Zoom<br>

 **OneLink Access?** Not applicable as Zoom allows sharing meetings by link with no login to Duke required, although Zoom account is required.<br>
-**Alternative account:** Set up a sponsored account for the external user if additional previleges are needed.<br>
+**Alternative account access:** Set up a sponsored account for the external user if additional previleges are needed.<br>
 **Alternative OneLink accessible option:** None.<br>